Compliance templates

 Editing templates

 Open a template and click Edit to modify its configuration.
-Changes to a template do not automatically affect assets that already use it—each asset maintains its own copy of the compliance configuration.
+Changes to the template do not automatically affect assets that already use the template.
+Each asset maintains its own copy of the compliance configuration.

 Publishing and drafts